16 Ways Leadership Assessments Strengthen Talent Strategy

 Make informed talent decisions with assessments benchmarked to industry and organizational standards.

 Leadership assessments don’t just evaluate individuals; they generate data that can be used to compare leaders across teams, departments, or even industries.
-This process, known as benchmarking, involves comparing assessment scores to internal or external standards to understand how a leader performs relative to their peers.6 Talent analytics takes it a step further by identifying patterns across the organization — highlighting teams with strong leadership potential, areas needing targeted development, and the progress of succession pipelines.
+This process, known as talent benchmarking, involves comparing assessment scores to internal or external standards to understand how a leader performs relative to their peers.6 Talent analytics takes it a step further by identifying patterns across the organization — highlighting teams with strong leadership potential, areas needing targeted development, and the progress of succession pipelines.
 Together, benchmarking and talent analytics turn assessment data into actionable insight, supporting strategic decisions about development, promotion, and workforce planning.

 16. Fuel Startup and Early-Stage Growth